 But step aboard your private yacht charter to really enjoy the thrills and spills of Bodrum, and find your own little beach or bay for an unforgettable trip.
 From Bodrum, you’ll find plenty of options to charter a boat or traditional Turkish gulet cruise to explore for a few days or a week, or more.

 The city is perfectly placed to explore the beautiful Datca peninsula, the island of Karaada, or the nearby Greek islands of Kos and Kalimnos.
-In fact, if you’re planning your Bodrum boat trips, it’ll be hard to squeeze it all in, even in a week.
+In fact, if you’re planning your boat trips in Turkey, it’ll be hard to squeeze it all in, even in a week.

 Wherever you end up with your Bodrum yacht charter, you’ll find exceptional swimming, diving and snorkelling opportunities.
 The whole Turkish coast is a particularly great location for spotting sealife, with turtles, dolphins and even several species of whale.